snac-cooperative/technical-docs/Requirements/DBUser API.md

 The SNAC permission system is based entirely on roles (groups).
 SNAC is authorizing uses to run various functions.
 Ownership is a non-concept, but essentially the system (sort of "root") owns all functions.
-When there is only one owner, it has no use designing authorization partions.
+When there is only one owner, it has no use designing authorization partitions.
 That leaves SNAC with a role-only system.

 In a global sense, the cumulative users and roles is complex.
 On a per-user or per-role basis, things are very